-- 1. Cover Page: Title, author, course number and semester, date. - 2.
-Project Summary: In one paragraph, summarize the activities of the lab. - 3.
-Analysis of Hello World: Explain why the messages are printed in an arbitrary order.
-In English, describe an approach that might be used to force the messages to be printed in increasing order by rank. - 4.
-Ping Pong: - (a) Collected Timing Data.
-This section includes both a chart of the raw collected timings, and the graph depicting the data pictorially. - (b) Analysis.
-In English, explain your timing results for ping pong on different data types.
-You want to describe your observations about the way the timings vary as the length of messages increases, as well as how the timings vary between the different data types. - 5.
+- (a) Collected Timing Data.
+This section includes the graph depicting the raw and average data pictorially. - (b) Analysis.
+In English, explain your timing results for circuit satisfiability. - 6.
 Conclusions: This section consists of a discussion of what you learned from the various aspects of the lab.
-Discuss possible reasons for inconsistencies or discrepancies in your data versus what you would had expected to happen. - 6.
-Appendix: Your code for the modified Ping Pong program for one single data type.
+Discuss possible reasons for inconsistencies or discrepancies in your data versus what you would had expected to happen. - 7.
+Appendix: Your code for the modified Ping Pong for one single data type, and the circuit satisfiability program.